-Under all Climate scenarios, the volume of environmental water available is potentially much less than the volume required to deliver the desired priority watering actions.
+Under extreme dry and dry climate scenarios, the volume of environmental water available is potentially much less than the volume required to deliver the desired priority watering actions.
 However, opportunities to use inter-valley water transfers in the Broken River to meet priority watering actions will be considered and environmental water holders can back trade water to provide additional water for environmental flows in the Broken River and upper Broken Creek.